 - Speak to five new people this week.

 To make this even more fun treat it as a game.
 When you succeed, up the stakes for the next week.

 If you’re competitive, create a challenge with a friend or fellow small business owner.
 You could even collaborate on a specific goal that would excite and motivate you both.

-When learning how to write SMART goals, get creative and have fun with it.
+When learning how to set goals, get creative and have fun with it.
 Create things and have small adventures that lead you to the bigger future you want.

-Don’t pressure yourself with unrealistic SMART goals because this is when you may fall off the wagon.
+Don’t pressure yourself writing down unrealistic goals because this is when you may fall off the wagon.
 And, celebrate those process goal wins.